A Vote of Confidence: Self-Belief in the Workplace

 Finally, we took a look at how people felt about confiding in their coworkers when facing difficulties at work without feeling the need to cover up their mistakes.

 So the trust is there and the bonds of teamwork are alive and kicking in the modern American workplace.
 And that’s brilliant news both for the happiness of workers and the balance sheet of their employers.
-Effective teamwork has been shown to have a positive correlation with organisational performance.
+Effective teamwork has been shown to have a positive correlation with organizational performance.

 We also ran a deeper analysis of our own data to see if we could discover our own correlations.
 Here’s what we found.